Caroline Wozniacki: 2008: First WTA Tour title

-2009: First Grand Slam final and top-5 ranking
+2009: First major final and top-5 ranking

 Wozniacki started the season in Auckland, where she lost to Elena Vesnina in the quarterfinals.
 She also reached the quarterfinals in Sydney, this time losing to world No. 2, Serena Williams, after having three match points.
 Seeded 11th at the Australian Open, Wozniacki lost in the third round to Australian Jelena Dokic.

 In Pattaya, she lost to Magdaléna Rybáriková in the quarterfinals.
 Seeded number one at the Cellular South Cup in Memphis, Wozniacki advanced to the final, but lost to Victoria Azarenka, after they partnered in the doubles final to defeat Michaëlla Krajicek and Yuliana Fedak.

 Wozniacki then took part in the first two Premier Mandatory tournaments of the year.
 At Indian Wells, she lost in the quarterfinals to eventual champion Vera Zvonareva.
 In Miami, she scored her first win over Elena Dementieva, then lost to Svetlana Kuznetsova in the quarterfinals.

 Wozniacki won her first title of the year at the Amelia Island Championships on green clay in Ponte Vedra Beach, where she defeated Canadian Aleksandra Wozniak.
 In Charleston, she defeated top seed Elena Dementieva in the semifinals, then lost the final to Sabine Lisicki.

 Wozniacki suffered early exits in her next two tournaments, losing to Marion Bartoli in the second round in Stuttgart, and to Victoria Azarenka in the third round in Rome.
 She reached the final of the inaugural Premier Mandatory Madrid Open but she lost to world No. 1, Dinara Safina.
 This was Wozniacki's only match against a reigning No. 1 before she became world No. 1 in October 2010.
 Seeded tenth at the French Open, she lost to Sorana Cîrstea in the third round.
 They partnered in doubles, but lost in the first round.

 Wozniacki won her second 2009 title on the grass of Eastbourne.
 In the final, she defeated Virginie Razzano.
-Seeded ninth at Wimbledon,e she lost to Sabine Lisicki in the fourth round.
+Seeded ninth at Wimbledon, she lost to Sabine Lisicki in the fourth round.